 Tolchinsky said the core issue of the next generation of drones is not only to equip new, more advanced equipment, but also to reduce the maximum cost of each device, so that users no longer have to worry about expensive aircraft being shot down.

-“There are some very expensive drones in Ukraine, but they don’t work because they’re afraid of malfunctioning or being shot down.
+“There are some very expensive drones in Ukraine, but they don’t operate because they’re afraid of malfunctioning or being shot down.
 They have to use something cheap enough,” said the former Israeli sniper.

-But military drone manufacturers can’t afford to keep pushing prices up when they have competition from low-cost civilian drone manufacturers.
-Not to mention, when war breaks out, cheap, efficient equipment will have an advantage over sophisticated but expensive hardware.
+But military drone manufacturers can’t afford to keep pushing prices up when they face competition from low-cost civilian drone manufacturers.
+Not to mention, when war breaks out, cheap and efficient equipment will have an advantage over sophisticated but expensive hardware.

 Source